 Nothing is Random

-We look at sky at night and see chaos.
+We look at the sky at night and see chaos.
 We drive on 405 through Los Angeles during the rush hours and see disarray.
-We walk into the forest, look at the trees and see discoordinated growth around seemingly unregulated river.
-Scientists study the environment trying to find out reason why the thing are the way they are.
+We walk into the forest, look at the trees and see discoordinated growth around a seemingly unregulated river.
+Scientists study the environment, trying to find out the reason why things are the way they are.

-Humanity tries to make sens of nature since they discover that they can think.
+Humanity tries to make sense of nature since they discovered that they can think.
 The goal is to recognize the patterns and to be able to predict the future.

 Here is what I’ve learned.